SamuelTogepi/a999x/readme.md

 ## Additional Info

-* It is EXTREMELY IMPORTANT TO SIGN OUT OF FIND MY iPHONE ON iOS 15.8.4 BEFORE THE DOWNGRADE.
+* It is important to sign out of Find My iPhone on iOS 15.8.4 before the downgrade.
 If you forget to do this, you will have strange iMessage and Facetime notification behavior.
 If your on iOS 9 and forgot to do this, turn it off and then back on in the Settings app to fix it (this can take some time to take effect though and 'fix' it, so I recommend just re-doing the downgrade with Find My iPhone off).

 * On the first run of a999activator, there are many additional steps in the proccess that will trigger automatically for you.
 Subsequent runs will be signifigantly shorter and take fewer steps as it caches needed data from the first run locally in the `data` folder.
 That `data` folder is very important and personalized to your iPhone.
 You should back it up because you can put it back in any future a999activator release and it will use that data when it detects your iPhone!.